jgauffin/Griffin.Container/README.md

 Griffin.Container
 =================

-Inversion of control container with (almost) zero configuration
+Inversion of control container with (almost) zero configuration.

+also knows as "The drunken container".